 If you haven’t been making the best lifestyle choices so far, now is a great time to start.
 Even in people with established heart disease, we know that when people make smarter choices and establish care with their cardiologist early, it prevents progression and worsening outcomes.
 There are ongoing studies that show very positive outcomes in people with chronic diseases who have implemented a vegan diet, for example.
 There’s a lot of reason for hope, so the best advice I can give you is to start making these positive lifestyle choices now.

-Care that’s convenient for you
+Care that’s made with you in mind

 If you need heart care, we’ve got you covered.
-Whether you live in the metro Phoenix area or you’re looking to travel to HonorHealth from another part of the state or country, you’ll receive personalized care designed with your convenience in mind.
+Whether you live in the metro Phoenix area or you’re looking to travel to HonorHealth from another part of the state or country, you’ll receive in-depth care designed with your convenience in mind.